-5. ROLLER SETS.
-Use a variety of tools (flexi rods, perm rods, magnetic rollers, etc.) to set your hair while it dries.
-Release for a stretched curl pattern!
+You can use a variety of tools (flexi rods, perm rods, magnetic rollers, etc.) to set your hair while it dries.
+Release for a stretched curl pattern that reduces shrinkage!

 If none of these methods work for you, you can stretch your hair with moderate heat.
 Let your hair mostly dry, and then use a hair dryer on low heat, not so much that you straighten your hair, but to stretch your curls slightly.
 Always use heat protectant when you apply heat to your hair!

 Remember, shrinkage is part of the natural beauty and versatility of your hair!
 Try these stretching techniques and hairstyles, but also look for ways to celebrate your shrinkage :)